 See AIR HANDLING UNIT

-Gas Appliance Manufacturing Association is a national trade association serving the interests of manufacturers of gas, oil, and electric appliances and equipment, components and related products used in commercial, and industrial applications.
+Gas Appliance Manufacturing Association is a national trade association serving the interests of manufacturers of gas, oil, and electric appliances and equipment, components and related products used in residential, commercial, and industrial applications.

 Hydrochlorofluorocarbons, used as a refrigerant in air conditioners and heat pumps.
 HCFCs were thought to contribute to the depletion of the earth’s ozone layer.